 The goal at Gibborim Rifle Project is to support the veteran community with true grit.
-We have teamed up with Ranger Road to ultimately work together to put some rifles in the hands of some warriors who deserve it.
+Ranger Road Gibborim Rifle Project put rifles in the hands of warriors who deserve it.
 Not only that, we would like to be there from start to harvest.
-Build a rifle for a deserving veteran and then assist him with putting some meat in his freezer with the help of another Ranger Road program Rustic Healing.
-Over here at Ranger Road and Gibborim Rifle Project we truly believe that #togetherwearestrong.
-S/F
+Build a rifle for a deserving veteran and then assist him/her with putting some meat in his/her freezer with the help of another Ranger Road program, Rustic Healing.
+We truly believe that #togetherwearestrong.

 I served in the Marine Corps as an 0311 from 2005 to 2009.
 Stationed out of Camp Horno on Camp Pendleton I did my time with Third Battalion First Marines, 3/1 Balls of the Corps.
 After serving with some of the most honorable men on the planet I decided to get out of the military and start my life as a family man with my high school sweetheart.
 Today we reside in the central United States and enjoy our time with the family and love getting out in the beautiful outdoors.
 I truly enjoy hunting, weapons, and helping people and by the grace of God and the support of my amazing family and friends, I’m doing my best to live this life God's blessed me with to the fullest.

 It all started with an honest humble thought of, “ Man that sounds like a lot of fun but not for me, one of my brothers who gave more deserves it more than me.… I wonder if John would like that?”